 What my mom usually does is take me shopping and I try things on and show her what I like, then I go off to have a coffee or something and she buys what SHE likes out of that bunch.
 So she knows I will like everything I get, but there’s still a bit of surprise.

-Maybe you could do that with your boyfriend?posted almost 4 years ago
+Maybe you could do that with your boyfriend?posted over 4 years ago